 The artificial lake is surrounded by restaurants and bars and Casa de Campo is also home to Madrid´s amusement park and the Zoo Aquarium.

-The Casa de Campo is linked by a funicular railway to the Parque del Oeste, the next spot in my list with the best parks in Madrid.
+The Casa de Campo is linked by a funicular railway to the Parque del Oeste, the next spot in my list of the best parks in Madrid.

 The park is particularly renowned for being home to the Temple of Debod, a rose garden, and various bunkers from the Civil War.